 Disability attorney Nick A. Ortiz has experience in handling long term disability appeals with insurance companies.
 He has an extensive understanding of how insurance companies handle claims and the law that may apply (such as ERISA law).
-Northwestern seems to be better in paying legitimate long term disability claims, but even they have been known to issue an improper claim denial, and some claimants have even had to go to court to receive benefits.
+Northwestern seems to be better at paying legitimate long term disability claims than most insurance companies, but even they have been known to issue an improper claim denial, and some claimants have even had to go to court to receive benefits.

 Doctors, Lawyers, Dentists, and Other Professionals Must Be Able To Prove Their Pre-Disability Duties and Responsibilities